 The Other Boleyn Girl

-A rich and compelling tale of love, ambition, lust, and intrigue, The Other Boleyn Girl introduces a woman of extraordinary determination and desire who lived at the very center of the most exciting and glamorous court in Europe and survived by following her own heart.
+With more than one million copies in print and adapted for the big screen, The Other Boleyn Girl is a riveting historical drama.
+It brings to light a woman of extraordinary determination and desire who lived at the heart of the most exciting and glamorous court in Europe, and survived a treacherous political landscape by following her heart.

 Hear an Excerpt